 Campers are grouped according to grade, age and gender.
-If your camper has special circumstances necessitating specific rooming assignments, please either make that request known using the "Roommate" function in the Registration System or notify us via email at office@campstnicholas.com.
-We cannot guarantee these types of requests but will do our best to honor them.
+If your camper has special circumstances necessitating specific rooming assignments, please either make that request known using the "Roommate" function in the Registration System.
+We cannot guarantee to meet these but will do our best to honor them.